boringprotocol/docs/docs/motherbored-basics/configuration-basics.md

 ---
 ATTENTION: - FOLLOW THESE INSTRUCTIONS TO UPGRADE THE FIRMWARE ON YOUR NODE TO V2 -

- <i>NOTE: Even if you recieved a new V2 recently you will need to update the firmware to the new verson of V2 by following these instructions.
-Subject to change based on continued bug fixes and upgrades:</i>
+**NOTE: Even if you recieved a new V2 recently you will need to update the firmware to the new verson of V2 by following these instructions.
+Subject to change based on continued bug fixes and upgrades:**

 ---